edgexfoundry/edgex-docs/docs_src/security/Ch-Secure-Consul.md

 Note that Consul token is generated via Vault's `/consul/creds/<role_name>` API with Vault's secretstore token and hence the generated Consul token is inherited the time-restriction nature from Vault system itself.
-Thus Consul token will be revoked by Vault if Vault's token used to generate it gets expired.
-Currently in EdgeX we utilize the auto-renewal feature of Vault's token implemented in `go-mod-secrets` to keep Consul token alive and not expired.
+Thus Consul token will be revoked by Vault if Vault's token used to generate it expires or is revoked.
+Currently in EdgeX we utilize the auto-renewal feature of Vault's token implemented in `go-mod-secrets` to keep Consul token alive and not expire.

 ## How to get Consul ACL token